talkable/talkable-docs/README-devops.md

       git checkout master
       ```

-   - Use the `staging-bastion` branch for staging.
+   - Use the `staging` branch for staging.

       ```bash
-      git checkout staging-bastion
+      git checkout staging
       ```

 3. **Create and Configure the `.env` File**: